foglar/nix-config/README.md

   - Yubikey ID

 > [!NOTE]
-> This configuration will work fine even without SOPS configuration, if you don't need it justs ignore it.
+> This configuration will work fine even without SOPS configuration, if you don't need it just ignore it.

 - For more information about SOPS and NixOS look at [Vimjoyer's](https://www.youtube.com/@vimjoyer/featured) [video on youtube](https://www.youtube.com/watch?v=G5f6GC7SnhU) or in [sops-nix repository](https://github.com/Mic92/sops-nix)